 On June 3, 2014, SASL received Procedural Order No. 1 from the Arbitral Tribunal (Tribunal's binding decisions on procedural matters).
 With Procedural Order No. 1 the Tribunal fixed the place of arbitration at The Hague, the Netherlands (where the arbitration is considered legally held) and stated that the meetings and hearings will take place in Bogota (Colombia) or Washington DC (U.S.A.), to be determined by the Tribunal after consultation with the Parties before each hearing or meeting.
 Procedural Order No. 1 also includes a procedural calendar with two rounds of pleadings (4 months to each party for the first round and 3 months to each party for the second round, with an additional 1 month to SASL for a potential rejoinder on jurisdiction).
 The Tribunal also limited the document production phase to approximately 5 months.

 Based on the procedural calendar, SASL's statement of claim and memorial on the merits was filed on time on September 24, 2014.
-SASL seeks monetary compensation for damages in the amount of \$385.7 million (NR 14-21, September 25, 2014), which includes \$307.2 million for all of its losses caused by Bolivia's breaches of the UK-Bolivia Treaty, plus \$78.5 million in pre-award interest but excludes fees and costs incurred in connection with the arbitration proceeding.
-Alternatively, SASL seeks restitution of the Malku Khota project along with monetary damages in the amount of \$176.4 million, including pre-award interest.
 On March 31, 2015, Bolivia filed its statement of defense and counter-memorial marking the conclusion of the preliminary written pleadings phase of the arbitration and the beginning of the document production phase.
-In accordance with the procedural calendar SASL's reply to Bolivia's statement of defense and counter-memorial was filed on November 30, 2015.
-Pursuant to a 21-day extension granted by the Tribunal, Bolivia's rejoinder was filed on March 21, 2016.
-On April 30, 2015, after consultations with the parties, the Tribunal decided to postpone the oral hearing from May 2016 to July 2016.
-The oral hearing will last for approximately 10 days.
+In accordance with the procedural calendar SASL's reply to Bolivia's statement of defense and countermemorial was filed on November 30, 2015.
+Pursuant to extensions granted by the Tribunal to both parties, Bolivia's rejoinder was filed on March 21, 2016 and SASL's Rejoinder on jurisdiction was filed on May 3, 2016.